EmrnaSenel/CompanyWebSite/README.md

 ## License

-This project is proprietary to Zade Alüminyum.
+This project is proprietary to Zade Alüminyum. # CompanyWebSite